Vito-Ethan/python-sqlite-database-clone/README.md

   - update <tb_name> set where
   - insert into <tb_name>

+## Lessons Learned
+- At the time of making this program I did not know about or understand how compilers/interpreters worked internally.
+  - For example, using a lexer, parser, evaluator, nfas, dfas, etc.
+- This led to me crudely tokenizing my input (lexer) and parsing the tokens into a json object that represented the query I was working with.
+I would then process the query accordingly.
+- If I ever were to attempt a project like this again I would use a lexer/parser to generate an AST for me to work with.

 ## Example
 You can view the example_input.txt file to view some example commands and their expected outputs.